aitournament/snake_web/book/src/game_rules.md

 ## Health

 Each snake starts with 100 health.
 One health is lost at the end of each tick.
 If a snake's health reaches 0, it immediately dies.
-Health can be increased by eating food, or decreased when on poison.
+Health can be increased by eating food, or decreased when standing on poison.

 ## Food